 After a productive conversation and more due diligence, Guy decided self-directed note investing was his path forward.

-Hands-off note investing leads to steady profits
+Hands-off real estate note investing leads to steady profits

 Guy decided to work with the broker he spoke to and since then has completed several short-term note investments, each with terms of approximately 12 months.
 He likes that the broker conducts all the vetting of loan applications, appraisals, and renovation plans, and he weeds out what he considers to be riskier investments.